collective/collective.developermanual/source/templates_css_and_javascripts/css.rst

 included on an HTML page.
 For more information see :doc:`expressions documentation </functionality/expressions>`.

-Inserting CSS as last into anonomyous bundles
+Inserting CSS as last into anonymous bundles
 ---------------------------------------------

 Plone compresses and merges CSS files to *bundles*.

-For Plone 3.x optimal place to put CSS file available to all users is after ``ploneKss.css`` as in the example above.
+For Plone 3.x, the optimal place to put CSS file available to all users is after ``ploneKss.css``, as in the example above, to override rules in earlier files.

+..
+TODO:: Also for Plone 4.x?

 CSS files for logged-in members only
 --------------------------------------